albuch/sbt-dependency-check/README.md

 dependencyCheckCveValidForHours | Sets the number of hours to wait before checking for new updates from the NVD. | 4 dependencyCheckFailBuildOnCVSS | Specifies if the build should be failed if a CVSS score above, or equal to, a specified level is identified.
 The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckJUnitFailBuildOnCVSS | If using the JUNIT report format the dependencyCheckJUnitFailOnCVSS sets the CVSS score threshold that is considered a failure.
-The default value is 0 - all vulnerabilities are considered a failure.| 0 dependencyCheckFormat | The report format to be generated (HTML, XML, JUNIT, CSV, JSON, ALL).
-This setting is ignored if dependencyCheckReportFormats is set. | HTML dependencyCheckFormats | A sequence of report formats to be generated (HTML, XML, JUNIT, CSV, JSON, ALL). | dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckScanSet | An optional sequence of files that specify additional files and/or directories to analyze as part of the scan.
+The default value is 0 - all vulnerabilities are considered a failure.| 0 dependencyCheckFormat | The report format to be generated (HTML, XML, JUNIT, CSV, JSON, SARIF, ALL).
+This setting is ignored if dependencyCheckReportFormats is set. | HTML dependencyCheckFormats | A sequence of report formats to be generated (HTML, XML, JUNIT, CSV, JSON, SARIF, ALL). | dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckScanSet | An optional sequence of files that specify additional files and/or directories to analyze as part of the scan.
 If not specified, defaults to standard scala conventions (see [SBT documentation](http://www.scala-sbt.org/0.13/docs/Directories.html#Source+code) for details). | `/src/main/resources` dependencyCheckSkip | Skips the dependency-check analysis |  false